ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why couldn't the computer take its hat off?
-Because it had a bad case of CAPTCHA!

-2. Why did the programmer go broke?
-Because he lost his domain in a phishing attack!
+1. Why did the software engineer go broke?
+Because he lost all his cache!

+2. Why did the cybersecurity expert bring a ladder to the office?
+Because he heard the security was on a higher level!

+3. Why was the computer cold?
+It left its Windows open!

-3. Why do programmers prefer dark mode?
+4. Why do programmers prefer dark mode?
 Because light attracts bugs!

-4. Why did the computer go to the doctor?
-It had a virus and needed an injection of anti-virus!

 [
-Sat Feb  3 01:05:44 UTC 2024
+Sun Feb  4 01:11:35 UTC 2024
  ]